cloudfoundry-attic/cf-docs/source/docs/using/deploying-apps/ruby/index.html.md

        ... the rest of your settings  ...
      ~~~

- Verify that the application instances started up, because, as with the prior method, if the migration fails, the application instances will not be startrf.
+ Verify that the application instances started up, because, as with the prior method, if the migration fails, the application instances will not be started.